-Coffee cups and lids, paper plates, take-out food wrappers and containers, drink cups and straws, utensils (paper, plastic and “compostable” items), frozen food packaging and microwave meal boxes and trays, plastic “clamshells”, plastic caps and lids, plastic bags and film wrappers, facial tissue, painted or stained wood, plywood, incandescent light bulbs, garden hoses, extension cords, snow tire chains and holiday lights.
+Coffee cups and lids, paper plates, take-out food wrappers and containers, drink cups and straws, utensils (paper, plastic and “compostable” items), frozen food packaging and microwave meal boxes and trays, plastic “clamshells”, plastic caps and lids, plastic bags and film wrappers, facial tissue, painted or stained wood, plywood, incandescent and LED light bulbs, garden hoses, extension cords, snow tire chains and holiday lights.

 These items do not belong in the garbage: Batteries, computers, monitors, TVs, compact fluorescent lightbulbs (CFLs), hazardous waste, and chemicals cannot go in your garbage.
 Look up drop-off locations or call 503-234-3000.

-Requires special preparation:
+Requires special preparation

 Broken glass, diapers, cat litter, feminine hygiene products, ashes, sawdust, and packaging peanuts must be bagged before placing in the garbage container.